enthought/codetools/_sources/roadmap.txt

 bytecode substitution is fairly simple.

-For example, there may be a more efficient way to provide the functionality of :mod:`enthought.blocks.rename` by manipulating code objects and bytecode rather than AST.
+For example, there may be a more efficient way to provide the functionality of :mod:`codetools.blocks.rename` by manipulating code objects and bytecode rather than AST.